Responsible Elections

 Final Five / Four Instant Runoff General Elections

-Final Five Instant Runoff General Election is a nonpartisan majority voting system that guarantees a candidate will win by majority rule in a general election with the top five or four finishers from a nonpartisan primary.
+Final Five / Four Instant Runoff General Elections are a nonpartisan majority voting system that guarantees a candidate will win by majority rule in a general election with the top five or four finishers from a nonpartisan primary.
 Unlike a typical ballot where voters get to select only one candidate, Final Five / Four Instant Runoff General Election ballots let voters rank all candidates.

 Alaska is the only state that uses Final Four Instant Runoff shown below.